jbakse/major_studio_1/content/assignment_5/index.md

 ## Schedule
-Nov 16: Final paper outline due, includes a written introduction, introducing central questions and opinions, bullet points of overall argument, and a list of (minimum 5) research sources
+Nov 16: Final paper outline due, includes a written introduction, introducing central questions and opinions, bullet points of overall argument, and a list of (minimum 5) research sources [Example Outline](https://drive.google.com/open?id=0B-bxCrzsn4snT3NQcTN6amluVFk) Note: this example does not include a written introduction, which your should.

 Nov 28: Final paper draft due, minimum 3 pages, due during 1x1 meetings